brucou/react-state-driven/README.md

   end-to-end tests
 - If there are have properties/invariants in the component specifications, property-based testing can be put to good use.
+- you could also skip the semi-manual validation of the state machine and directly use the generated input sequences to test against the component.
+That seems very attractive because that is really less work.
+On the flipside, if a component test fails, you will have to decide whether it was the state machine which was wrongly specified or the other modules (preprocessor, command handler, effect handler) which are failing.
+That is a typical cost/benefit analysis to undertake.
+ My ideal scenario is to test the fsm first, then the component.
+- we use Qunit and `react-testing-library`.
+However, because we used no special or esoteric feature of our testing framework, it is easy to use any framework of our choice, and suitable replacement for the browser.
+The reverse would not be true : relying on jest mocking and snapshotting features means being married to jest.

 # Prior art and useful references
 - [User interfaces as reactive systems](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/)
 - [React automata](https://github.com/MicheleBertoli/react-automata)
 - [react-xstate-js](https://github.com/bradwoods/react-xstate-js)

+# Tips
+- the preprocessor is optional.
+You may also use a pass through preprocessor which simply pass along as is events from the user interface to the machine.
+This naturally couples the view to the machine, but that is not an issue if that machine is only designed for that user interface and not intended to be reused in any other context.
+In the case of our image gallery component, we could imagine a reusable parameterizable machine which implements the behaviour of a generic search input.
+Having a preprocessor enables to integrate such machines without a hiccup, while still disappearing out of the picture if not needed.